oasisprotocol/docs/docs/dapp/sapphire/gasless.md

 When you submit a transaction to a blockchain, you need to pay certain fee (called *gas* in Ethereum jargon).
 Since only the transactions with the highest fee will be included in the block, this mechanism effectively prevents denial of service attacks on the network.
-On the other hand, paying for the gas requires the user to have certain amount of blockchain-native tokens available in their wallet.
-Such requirement may become a showstopper, if the user doesn't regularly use or even have access to crypto exchanges since they need to perform certain KYC and AML procedures apart from requiring from the user to buy actual tokens.
-This is especially annoying, if the transaction a user wanted to perform was not financially-related at all, but their account was used just for authentication.
-For example, suppose a user wanted to submit their vote in an on-chain, decentralized poll.
-Requiring blockchain-specific tokens in their account just to pay for a fee reduces their experience.

-There are two approaches on how to tackle paying for the gas problem above:

-1. You send a small amount of tokens to the accounts of your users so that they can pay for the fee when submitting a transaction, or
+On the other hand, paying for gas requires from the user that they have certain amount of blockchain-native tokens available in their wallet which may not be feasible.
-2. The user signs and sends their transaction to a *relayer* which has enough tokens to cover the transaction fees.

-A relayer wraps the original, signed transaction into a new *meta-transaction* (see [ERC-2771] for details).
-The meta-transaction is then signed by the relayer which also covers the fees and submits it.
-The on-chain recipient contract decodes the meta-transaction, verifies both signatures and executes it.
+In this chapter we will learn how the user signs and sends their transaction to a *relayer*.
+The relayer then wraps the original signed transaction into a new *meta-transaction* (see [ERC-2771] for details), signs it and pays for the necessary transaction fees.
+When the transaction is submitted the on-chain recipient contract decodes the meta-transaction, verifies both signatures and executes the original transaction.

-Oasis Sapphire supports two transaction relaying methods: The on-chain signer exposes the Oasis-specific contract state encryption functionality while the gas station network method is a more standard approach known in other blockchains as well.
+Oasis Sapphire supports two transaction relaying methods: The **on-chain signer** exposes the Oasis-specific contract state encryption functionality while the **gas station network** method is a standardized approach known in other blockchains as well.

 :::caution

-The Gas Station Network implementation on Sapphire is still in early beta.
+The gas station network implementation on Sapphire is still in early beta.
 Some features such as the browser support are not fully implemented yet.

 :::